 any system directories on your machine.
 Incidentally, neither do these tutorials.

-Each tutorial directory has a premake4.lua
+Each tutorial directory has a premake4.lua file; this file is

 used by Premake to generate the build files for that tutorial.
 Therefore, to build any